 A network of rail, coach, bus and ferry services makes travelling around by public transport an excellent way to see the area.

 On a nice day you can sit on the top deck of an open top bus and take in the scenery while you reach your destination.
-If you are aged 5 - 18 and live in South Lakeland there is now a new reduced fare bus travel card for you.
+If you are aged 5 - 18 and live in South Lakeland there is a reduced fare bus travel card.
 The A2B Now Card, costing an initial £7.50, can pay for itself quickly and allows you to travel on all South Lakeland buses for no more than £1.80 for a single journey or £3 for a return.

 For passengers wanting to discover the area by rail, the Lakes Line connects Oxenholme to both Kendal and Windermere.
 On the Furness Line, trains run direct from Lancaster to Arnside, Grange-over-Sands and Ulverston.
 For more information on train times and routes please visit the website of National Rail.